aeseedhouse/Semi-Global-solver/README.md

 # Semi-Global Solver

-This is a program for efficiently solving the time dependent Schr\"{o}dinger equation for a Hamiltonian that can also have time dependence.
+This is a program for efficiently solving the time dependent Schrödinger equation for a Hamiltonian that can also have time dependence.
 A polynomial series approximation is used to avoid computationally intensive matrix exponentiation.
 The time step over which the polynomial approximations are calculated are chosen adaptively; a time step that is too large leads to a diverging solution, whereas a small time step abolishes the advantages of using the semi-global approach.

 ## Getting Started